 Inquire.
 Call or email the Abington Friends School Admission Office to receive an admission application and introductory materials.
 You can also access our application online.

 Complete an application for admission.
-All application materials and visits must be submitted and completed by Friday, January 11, so we recommend starting the admission process no later than early December, 2018.
+All application materials and visits must be submitted and completed by December 11 to be considered for a Merit Scholarship, so we recommend starting the admission process no later than early November.